 The storytelling factor is what made Andy Raskin highlight a Drift presentation as the best sales pitch he’d seen all year back in 2017.

 Your presentations aren’t about packing as many stats as possible into a slide as possible.
-Engage the audience with a focus on storytelling.
+Grab your audience’s attention with a focus on storytelling.
 According to Raskin, there are 5 elements of telling a strategic story in your presentations:

 - Start with a big, undeniable change that creates stakes